William Brown Meloney (1902–1971)

 William Brown Meloney V (May 4, 1902– May 4, 1971) was a journalist, novelist, short-story writer and theatrical producer.

 Biography

-He was born on May 4, 1902, in Pawling, New York, to William Brown Meloney (1878–1925) and Marie Mattingley Meloney (1878-1943).
+He was born on May 4, 1902, in Pawling, New York, to William B. Meloney IV and Marie Mattingly Meloney.
 Meloney studied at Columbia College, graduated in 1926, and lectured in English and comparative literature there.
 He was a fellow at the University of Paris in 1927–28.

 He first became a lawyer and joined the law offices of William J. Donovan and managed his campaign for the Governor of New York in 1932.
 He later became a journalist like his parents.

 In 1929 he had an affair with Priscilla Fansler Hobson, the future wife of Alger Hiss, who became pregnant with Meloney's child and then underwent an abortion.